 Over recent decades, urban landscapes have become increasingly susceptible to flooding and with the predicted future climatic extremes, this is likely to increase.
 In response, cities around the world have begun to re-evaluate their relationships with water.
 Many have begun to change their long standing practices for water management through sole reliance on large-scale engineering works, in favour of smaller scale, softer solutions.

-Although we are surrounded by the delights of the Pacific Northwest, Vancouver’s watery nature isn’t currently celebrated within the built form of the city.
+According to some thought provoking articles on www.coldwaterstorage.co.uk, they are surrounded by the delights of the Pacific Northwest, Vancouver’s watery nature isn’t currently celebrated within the built form of the city.
 It’s possible to imagine that this increasing saturation could offer an opportunity to rethink Vancouver’s relationship with water: instead of rain being an inconvenience, is it possible for the city to create something unique and come to life when it rains?

 This idea drove my recently completed design thesis project; in researching, I came to find there are many examples of cities which celebrate their unique relationship to water within the urban environment.
 Post graduation, I took the opportunity to visit some of these cities including Rome, Venice, Freiburg and Budapest.
 Although different in many ways, each of these cities is an example of a unique water urbanism, which grew out of necessity or circumstance with a regard for water as a life sustaining resource.